zcyy0/Long-horizon-agent-rl-craftax/project_report.md

 2. **Learn a model of the environment.** Predict what actions do, plan against those predictions, and let interaction be the source of competence.

-These two approaches are usually compared across different papers, with different budgets, different action spaces, and different evaluation setups.
-That makes the comparisons hard to trust.
 This project puts both approaches in the same harness, on the same benchmark, with the same budget, and asks one narrow question:

 > **Given exactly 3,200 environment decisions to learn from, does a world model
 > trained from scratch beat a frozen pretrained LLM planner?
 And does it beat the